SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls_en/PT-P-PT-M01-007.md

 It is important to activate and properly configure the UME properties pertaining to security audit logs.
 The following parameters help to do so:

-- [ ] ume.secaudit.get_object_name = TRUE
+- ume.secaudit.get_object_name = TRUE
-- [ ] ume.secaudit.log_actor = TRUE
+- ume.secaudit.log_actor = TRUE
-- [ ] ume.logon.security_policy.log_client_hostaddress = TRUE
+- ume.logon.security_policy.log_client_hostaddress = TRUE
-- [ ] ume.logon.security_policy.log_client_hostname = FALSE (requires DNS lookup, which impacts system performance)
+- ume.logon.security_policy.log_client_hostname = FALSE (requires DNS lookup, which impacts system performance)
-- [ ] enable.xml.hardener = TRUE
+- enable.xml.hardener = TRUE

-It is recommended to change the default severity of information being logged and set to a severity that your organization requires.
-The default severity is set to Info.
+It is recommended to change the level of information being logged according to the protection needs of the application.
+The minimal severity level should be set to *"Info"*.

 ## Verification of Control

-- [ ] Verify that security audit logs UME properties are configured
+- Verify that security audit logs UME properties are configured
-- [ ] Verify what is being logged by logging into the Netweaver Administrator and then navigate to -> Troubleshooting -> Logs and Traces -> Log Configuration, from Show filed choose 'Logging Categories'
+- Verify what is being logged by logging into the Netweaver Administrator and then navigate to -> Troubleshooting -> Logs and Traces -> Log Configuration, from Show filed choose 'Logging Categories'
-- [ ] Verify the severity of information being logged
+- Verify the log level settings for the severity level to be logged.

 ## References:
 - BSI APP.4.2 SAP-ERP-System, APP.4.2.A21 Configuration of the Security Audit Log (S) / Konfiguration des Security Audit Logs (S)